-- 1. Wireless is not the same as mobile.
+- Wireless is different from mobile.
 However, most mobile nodes are wireless. - 2.
 A wireless signal is affected by shadows, multipath, interference, and Doppler shift. - 3.
-A wireless network can be ad-hoc or infrastructure based. - 4.
+A wireless network can be ad-hoc or infrastructure-based. - 4.
 Multi-hop ad-hoc networks are called MANET. - 5.
 It is not possible to do collision detection in wireless - 6.
 Code division multiple access is commonly used in wireless

-☐ Is it possible to do collision detection in adhoc mode?
+□ Is it possible to do collision detection in adhoc mode?